 It's even worse when you account for additional characters, since the voices above were recycled for those too.

-The Japanese version, meanwhile, has Hiromi Tsuru (mother/daughter Bulma/Bra), Daisuke Gouri (Mr. Satan/Gyuumaou, Gohan and Goku's fathers-in-law, and also Turtle, Lord Enma and Porunga), Mayumi Tanaka (Kuririn/Yajirobe/Fortuneteller Baba), Yuko Minaguchi (mother/daugher Videl/Pan) and Masako Nozawa (Goku/Gohan/Goten/Bardock/Goku Jr., father/son/son/grandfather/great-great-grandson!
+The Japanese version, meanwhile, has Hiromi Tsuru (mother/daughter Bulma/Bra), Daisuke Gori (Mr. Satan/Gyumao, Gohan and Goku's fathers-in-law, and also Turtle, Lord Enma and Porunga), Mayumi Tanaka (Kuririn/Yajirobe/Fortuneteller Baba), Yuko Minaguchi (mother/daugher Videl/Pan) and Masako Nozawa (Goku/Gohan/Goten/Bardock/Goku Jr/Goku Black, father/son/son/grandfather/great-great-grandson/Arch-Enemy!
 In other words, Every male member of his family except Raditz.
 She also voice Tullece in the third DBZ movie.), Kozo Shioya (all of Buu's forms—so in addition to the above, there's also Fat Buu and Pure Buu's brief fight.), and Ryusei Nakao (Frieza/Frost).

-In the Mexican dub of Dragon Ball Jesús Barrero does the voices for both Yamcha and Puar, who are always together.
-He only voiced them in the first 60 episodes.
+Jesús Barrero did the voices for both Yamcha and Puar, who are always together, for the first 60 episodes.
 Afterwards, however, the roles were given to different actors.

-Another example in the Mexican dub is Laura Torres, which voices Goku, Gohan AND Goten as children.
+Laura Torres voices Goku, Gohan and Goten as children.
 They got different male VA's for their adult selves, though.
-Though this may not count, since kid Goku, kid Goten and kid Gohan do not interact with one another.
-(Except in the video games) so it's more like You Sound Familiar.
+Though this may not count, since kid Goku, kid Goten and kid Gohan do not interact with one another (except in the video games) so it's more like You Sound Familiar.

-In the same deal, we have Mario Castańeda, who did the voice for Adult Goku, but he also did the voice for Turles in the 3rd movie, and Bardock.
-He also did other voices, like the main title announcer in Dragon Ball's opening, Colonel Silver, Pamput, and the young Master Roshi in a filler.
+Mario Castańeda does the voice for Adult Goku, but he also did the voice for Turles in the 3rd movie, and Bardock.
+He also did other voices, like the main title announcer in Dragon Ball's opening, Colonel Silver, Pamput, and the young Master Roshi in flashbacks.
 Adult Goku obviously talked with Turles in the 3rd movie, and he had a mind conversation with Bardock in a filler scene during the battle against Freeza.